convince-project/AS2FM/README.md

-# Model Checking Toolchain Components
 # Autonomous Systems to Formal Models (AS2FM)

+## Summary overview

+This package provides tools to convert the high level representation of an autonomous system (implemented using a combination of BT xml + a ROS flavoured set of scxml (also called ros-scxml) files) to a formal model (i.e. jani).

+## Documentation

-> Please access the documentation via [convince-project.github.io/AS2FM](https://convince-project.github.io/AS2FM)
+Please access the documentation via [convince-project.github.io/AS2FM](https://convince-project.github.io/AS2FM)

 ## Further Information